CodeIntelligenceTesting/jazzer/README.md

 </div>

 > [!IMPORTANT]
-> Hello users!
+> **Jazzer** is back under the **Apache 2.0 license**!
 >
-> We are thrilled to announce that **Jazzer** is now back under the **Apache 2.0 license**!
->
-> A year ago, we temporarily stopped maintaining Jazzer as open source.
-> During this time, we received incredible feedback, support, and ideas from
+> We previously paused open-source maintenance but the incredible feedback, support, and ideas from
-> the community, which motivated us to find a way to bring Jazzer back to the
+> the community motivated us to find a way to bring Jazzer back to the
 > open-source world.
 >
 > Thanks to your enthusiasm and contributions, and a special callout to the